 “One of my colleagues was out doing a lot of work on school-wide interventions to combat bullying.
 As she was in elementary school classes talking to students, kids, more often than she would have expected, would raise their hand and say, ‘What if the bully is your brother or sister?'” recalls Dr. Christine Malecki, a professor in the psychology department at Northern Illinois University.

 “We realized this was something we needed to look further into and that potentially, if this is happening, it could be even more serious, because it’s much harder to escape.”

 So Malecki, along with her colleague, Dr. Michelle Demaray, launched a research project to explore sibling bullying.

 Among the sample, boys were targeted more than girls, with younger brothers most commonly bullied by older brothers and, less frequently, by older sisters.
-And, Malecki says, bullying by a sibling proved to create more social stress than bullying by a classmate.
+And, Malecki says, sibling bullying proved to create more social stress than bullying by a classmate.